ryujiuozumi/ryujiuozumi.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at Kyoto University.
-I am a Visiting Scholar at Stanford University.
+Currently, I am working for Stanford University as a Visiting Scholar.
+I am also working for Kyoto University as an Assistant Professor.
 I do both original statistical research and applied research.
+Moreover, I have significant experience with statistical consulting service from medical investigators.

 ## Research interests